-Syntax -f filename

-A text file that contains the command line options (default filename extension xc1).

-This option can be placed either before or after the --backend option on the command line.

-Description Use this option to make capybat read command line options from the specified file.
+Syntax -f filename Parameters filename A text file that contains the command line options (default filename extension xcl).
+For use with cspybat Description Use this option to make cspybat read command line options from the specified file.
 In the command file, you format the items exactly as if they were on the command line itself, except that you may use multiple lines, because the newline character is treated like a space or tab character.
 Both C/C++ style comments are allowed in the file.
 Double quotes behave in the same way as in the Microsoft Windows command line environment.
+This option can be placed either before or after thebackend option on the command line.
+To set this option, use Project&gt;Options&gt;Debugger&gt;Extra Options .